 Where the world of blogging goes next is anyone’s guess… Everyone from unknown writers in small country towns to large multinational companies run their own blogs today and it’s impossible to know where they’re going to take it next.

 As the popularity of Blogging continues to rise, a number of blogging awards, Blogging programs and even Blogging courses are now widely accepted and enrolled in.
-The Australian Writers Centre, in conjunction with Random house Australia, award annual prizes the the best Australian Blogs Each year.
+The Australian Writers Centre, in conjunction with Random House Australia, awards annual prizes the best Australian Blogs Each year.
 The finalists for the best Australian blogs of 2014, can be seen here.

 In the last few years blogging as a writing platform has received a lot of criticism from many writing industry professionals.
-As a non-regulated publishing profession, blog articles are more likely to have spelling mistakes, grammatical errors, factual biased and a poorly structured argument.
-Some may say that Blogging will be the down fall of the English Language.
+As a non-regulated publishing profession, blog articles are more likely to have spelling mistakes, grammatical errors, factual biased and poorly structured arguments.
+Some may say that Blogging will be the downfall of the English Language.
 You only need to look closely at this article, to see that they may be correct.

 While there are many that openly criticise blogging, there are many who must be praised for their efforts.
 Through Blogging, a direct dialogue between author and audience may be achieved, allowing for a more intimate connection, and current communication exchange.
 Blogs provide decentralised information dissemination over a wide range of opinions.

 Praised for providing voices and documenting stories of the marginalised, blogs have been credited with preserving and nurturing minor and diminishing small language groups; bringing together survivors of rare illness and providing unsolicited advice and support to anyone who is seeking it.